 Flooding has the potential to cause disruption to emergency services by causing delays in response times.
-The Hazus analysis for the Trinity Region quantifies damages and expected loss of use associated with essential facilities including emergency operation centers, fire stations, and police stations.
-For a 1-percent ACE, the Hazus analysis estimates total building and content damages amounting to \$3.75 million and \$10.52 million, respectively.
-One emergency operation center each in Dallas County and one emergency operation center in Liberty County are estimated to be non-functional.
-A total of 14 fire stations are estimated to be non-functional in the event of a 1-percent ACE.
+The HAZUS analysis for the Trinity Region quantifies damages and expected loss of use associated with essential facilities including emergency operation centers, fire stations, and police stations.
+For a 1% annual chance storm event, the HAZUS analysis estimates total building and content damages amounting to \$3.75 million and \$10.52 million, respectively.
+One emergency operation center each in Dallas County and one emergency operations are estimated to be non-functional.
+A total of 14 fire stations are estimated to be non-functional in the event of a 100-year flood.

 Total building and content damages to fire stations are predicted at \$2.83 million and \$8.76 million, respectively.
 Total building and content damages to police stations are estimated at \$588,000 and \$1.14 million, respectively.
-Table 2.16 summarizes Hazus estimated losses to emergency services by county in the Trinity Region for a 1-percent ACE.
+Table 2.16 summarizes HAZUS estimated losses to emergency services by county in the Trinity Region for a 100-year flood.